Financial Management in Health Care

 On successful completion of the subject you should be able to:

-- demonstrate an understanding of the principles of budgeting, financial reports and cost benefit analysis
+- Communicate an understanding of the principles of budgeting, financial reports and cost benefit analysis

 - A week-by-week guide to the topics you will explore in this subject will be provided in your study materials.

 Enrolment in a Graduate degree.

 No additional requirements